The Global Chief Procurement Officer Survey 2018

 - Supply chain transparency is poor, with 65% of procurement leaders having limited or no visibility beyond their tier 1 suppliers.

-- 73% of procurement leaders believe they have the support of their organization’s leadership.
+- 73% of procurement leaders believe they have the support of their organisation’s leadership.

 - 51% of procurement leaders believe their current teams do not have sufficient levels of skills and capabilities to deliver on their procurement strategy.